Legio IX Hispana

-Legio IX Hispana ("9th Hispanian Legion"), also written as Legio VIIII Hispana, was a legion of the Imperial Roman army that existed from the 1st century BC until at least AD 120.
-The legion fought in various provinces of the late Roman Republic and early Roman Empire.
-The nickname "Hispana" was gained when it was stationed in Hispania under Augustus.
-It was stationed in Britain following the Roman invasion in AD 43.
-The legion disappears from surviving Roman records after c.
-AD 120 and there is no specific account of what happened to it.
+Legio IX Hispana (“Ninth Legion Hispana”), also written as Legio VIIII Hispana, was a legion of the Imperial Roman army that existed from the late 1st century BC until at least AD 120.
+The legion served in several provinces during the late Roman Republic and early Roman Empire.
+It acquired the nickname “Hispana” after being stationed in Hispania under Augustus.
+Following the Roman invasion of Britain in AD 43, the legion was stationed in the province.
+It disappears from surviving Roman records after around AD 120, and no ancient source provides a definitive account of its fate.

-The unknown fate of the legion has been the subject of considerable research and speculation.
-One theory (per historian Theodor Mommsen) was that the legion was wiped out in action in northern Britain soon after AD 108, the date of the latest datable inscription of the Ninth found in Britain, perhaps during a rising of northern tribes against Roman rule.
-This view was popularised by the 1954 novel The Eagle of the Ninth in which the legion is said to have marched into Caledonia (modern-day Scotland), after which it was "never heard of again".
+The uncertain fate of the legion has been the subject of considerable historical research and speculation.
+One theory, associated particularly with the historian Theodor Mommsen, held that the legion was destroyed in northern Britain soon after AD 108, the date of the latest securely dated inscription of the Ninth found in Britain.
+Under this interpretation, the legion may have been destroyed during a revolt by northern British tribes against Roman rule.
+The theory was popularised by Rosemary Sutcliff's 1954 historical novel The Eagle of the Ninth, in which the legion marches into Caledonia (modern Scotland) and subsequently disappears.